ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 [![](/wiki/shared/news/2025-04-20-project-loved-april-2025/1276211.jpg)](https://osu.ppy.sh/community/forums/topics/2069015)

-[brz1128 - Alexandrite](https://osu.ppy.sh/beatmapsets/1276211#mania) by ::Kim\1GodSSI::{ user=2218047 } and [Jinjin](https://osu.ppy.sh/users/3360737)\
+[brz1128 - Alexandrite](https://osu.ppy.sh/beatmapsets/1276211#mania) by ::Kim\1GodSSI::{ user=2218047 } and ::Jinjin::{ user=3360737 }\
 155 – 192 BPM, 2:08 | 9.26★, 10.05★\
 *description written by ::Carpihat::{ user=10085090 }*

-This month we're going to nominate this map by 2 ETs, ::Kim\1GodSSI::{ user=2218047 } and [Jinjin](https://osu.ppy.sh/users/3360737).
+This month we're going to nominate this map by 2 ETs, ::Kim\1GodSSI::{ user=2218047 } and ::Jinjin::{ user=3360737 }.
 The map's style is based around releases, requiring that you bring your abilities on LN releases and tricky patterns to the table.
 Your reading ability and finger coordination are tested as well.
 If the 155 BPM diff is a piece of cake for you, then you could try the top diff, which is sped up from 155 BPM to 192 BPM and was featured in the 4th stage of the [7K LN Zenith Dan](https://osu.ppy.sh/beatmapsets/1220647#mania/2764028).
 Anyway, good luck on challenging this!

 ---